Wyatt-Hart/danger-xing/README.md

 # Danger X-ing

 ## Project Overview
 This game is a recreation of the classic arcade game "Frogger".
-The purpose is simple, safely get to the nests on the other side of the river without being hit or falling into the water.
+The goal is simple, safely get to the nests on the other side of the river without being hit or falling into the water.
 Currently there are only 3 levels and a basic Victory screen if you manage to make it to the end.

 ## Specifications
 This game was coded in GD Script using Godot 4.6.2.